jimfrenette/uiCookbook/README.md

     location inputs populated by google maps api when the marker is repositioned. no key required.

-    RequireJS (the original version of this gmap proof-of-concept) [more info](http://jimfrenette.com/2015/11/googlemap-requirejs/ "Blog post")
+    RequireJS version (the original version of this gmap proof-of-concept) [more info](http://jimfrenette.com/2015/11/googlemap-requirejs/ "Blog post")

 ## Photogrid